 Depending on the national regulations, systems supporting PPDR may be required to use specific channel spacing between mobile and base station transmit frequencies.

-Each administration has the discretion to determine suitable spectrum for PPDR.
-Annexes 3Annex 2 and 4 provide additional information on spectrum usage and requirements.

 4.2.9 Regulatory compliance

 Systems supporting PPDR should comply with the relevant national regulations.
 In border areas (near the boundary between countries), suitable coordination of frequencies should be arranged, as appropriate.